codex-academy/oh-oh/pages/light.md

     this.color = color;
 }
 ```
-Now you can instantiate various Light instances like this:
+Now you can instantiate Light instances like this:

 ```javascript
     var orangeLight = new Light('orange');